jeremybatesDC/vueGridBaseballCard/README.md

 - Establish flow:
 - User shouldn't have to save anything manually (although a button to force it to happen on request can be reassuring).
 So when do we save to indexedDB?
+  -- use blur event and see whther placeholder is showing (can select that in JS)

 1. If a value for a given field in indexedDB is null or doesn't exist, then grab the json default data for that field

-2. On X event(s) or at Y time(s), save fields that user changes to IDB.
+2. On X event(s) [blur with placeholder not showing] and/or at Y time(s), save fields that user changes to IDB.
 Do this async and, if it makes sense, have a WORKER do this to keep the UI thread free (maybe for a dostracting animation)

 ---